 Atour Lifestyle Holdings Limited to Report First Quarter 2023 Financial Results on May 18, 2023

-/EIN News/ -- SHANGHAI, China, May 04, 2023 (GLOBE NEWSWIRE) -- Atour Lifestyle Holdings Limited (“Atour” or the “Company”) (NASDAQ: ATAT), a leading hospitality and lifestyle company in China, today announced that it will report its unaudited financial results for the first quarter 2023 on Thursday, May 18, 2023, before the U.S. markets open.
+SHANGHAI, China, May 04, 2023 (GLOBE NEWSWIRE) -- Atour Lifestyle Holdings Limited ("Atour" or the "Company") ATAT, a leading hospitality and lifestyle company in China, today announced that it will report its unaudited financial results for the first quarter 2023 on Thursday, May 18, 2023, before the U.S. markets open.

 The Company will host a conference call at 8:00 AM U.S. Eastern time on Thursday, May 18, 2023 (or 8:00 PM Beijing/Hong Kong time on the same day).
 Details for the conference call are as follows: